catshowjudge/Musician-Matcher/README.md

 # Musician-Matcher
 This project uses unstructured text data to create a recommendation system based on artist descriptions.
+The documents, available in the lastfmapi_biographies folder, are cleaned with SpaCy and vectorized with a TF-IDF transformer.
+Document similarity is computed with cosine similarity, which calculates the top ten most similar artists in the dataset.
+The code is available in the notebook MusicianMatcher.ipynb.